jake-yukich/gnome/DESIGN.md

    - **Visualization:** Add charts or visual summaries for off-target risk scores, variant distribution, and population statistics.

 3. **Python ETL Pipeline**
-   - **Tasks:**
    - Extract relevant gnomAD data (e.g., VCF files) and process it into a format suitable for querying in Postgres.
    - Precompute off-target risk metrics or variant impact scores for faster retrieval.

 4. **LLM-Driven RAG**
    - **Use Case:** When a user queries the system, retrieve relevant documentation or scientific papers explaining the variant or gene from a knowledge base (e.g., PubMed or gnomAD documentation).